ROCm/hipSPARSE/docs/install.rst

 Prerequisites
 -------------
-hipSPARSE requires a ROCm enabled platform, more information `here <https://rocm.github.io/>`_.
+hipSPARSE requires a ROCm enabled platform.

 Installing pre-built packages
 -----------------------------
-hipSPARSE can be installed from `AMD ROCm repository <https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories>`_.
+hipSPARSE can be installed from AMD ROCm repository.
-For detailed instructions on how to set up ROCm on different platforms, see the `AMD ROCm Platform Installation Guide for Linux <https://rocm.github.io/ROCmInstall.html>`_.
+For detailed instructions on how to set up ROCm on different platforms, see the `AMD ROCm Platform Installation Guide for Linux <https://rocm.docs.amd.com/en/latest/deploy/linux/index.html>`_.

 hipSPARSE can be installed on e.g. Ubuntu using